Cameron Hill

 Cameron James "Cam" Hill (born 26 November 1996) is an Australian racing driver.
-He currently races in the Supercars Championship for Matt Stone Racing in the No. 4 Chevrolet Camaro ZL1.
+He currently races in the Supercars Championship for Brad Jones Racing in the No. 14 Toyota Supra GR.
 Hill won the 2015 Australian Formula Ford Series and 2021 Porsche Carrera Cup Australia.

 Career

 Karting

 Hill started karting at the age of ten, winning numerous state championships in his junior years.
 In 2012, Hill won the National Pro Junior (KF3) Australian Championship.

 Formula Ford

 Hill progressed to the Australian Formula Ford Championship in 2014.
 Driving for his privately-run family team, Hill achieved several podium finishes in his rookie season.
 In 2015, Hill won the Championship with 12 race wins.

 Toyota 86 Racing Series

-In 2016 and 2017 Hill competed in the Australian Toyota 86 Racing Series, finishing 3rd in the Championship in 2016 and 2nd in the Championship in 2017.
+In 2016 and 2017, Hill competed in the Australian Toyota 86 Racing Series, finishing 3rd in the Championship in 2016 and 2nd in the Championship in 2017.

 Porsche Carrera Cup Australia

 Hill competed in the Porsche Carrera Cup Australia Championship from 2018 to 2021, winning the 2021 Porsche Carrera Cup Australia Championship.